 For example, ads on a personal finance blog (e.g., promoting a pricey financial product to a targeted audience) will pay way more than ads on a blog that is just full of inspirational quotes.

-But for the sake of argument, let’s say your blog earns $20 EMPV (or earnings per 1000 pageviews).
+But for the sake of argument, let’s say your blog earns $20 EMPV, or earnings per 1000 pageviews.
+(This is less than the EMPV on Project Untethered, by the way, so this is perfectly doable).

-This type of traffic doesn’t happen overnight, but it’s certainly doable.
+This type of traffic doesn’t happen overnight, but with consistent work, it’s possible.
+Check out these travel blogs that make money for some real-life examples.

 Most blogging courses focus on affiliate marketing, but Fat Stacks is all about traffic and ads.
-Check out my full Fat Stacks review for more info.
+Check out my full Niche Site Profits review to see what I mean.

 #4.)
 Set up websites for small businesses